Immuno Profile: Staying healthy in space

 Currently, blood samples taken for science experiments are being frozen for return to Earth at a later time.
 This storage process damages the delicate cells needed to study immunity.
 Therefore, experiments to date have only studied astronauts' immune systems before and after their flights.

-Soon, thanks to the Canadian Bio-Analyzer (awaiting launch to the ISS in 2018), Immuno Profile's scientists will be able to perform real time analysis of blood cells and protein biomarkers on board the ISS.
+Soon, thanks to the Canadian Bio-Analyzer, Immuno Profile's scientists will be able to perform real time analysis of blood cells and protein biomarkers on board the ISS.
 Creating an innovative portrait of immune health during a mission will provide new insight into astronauts' health as we prepare for journeys deeper into space.

 Immuno Profile will: